dlmiles/tt06-muldiv8-sky130faha/docs/info.md

 When input width can be unequal, test out the EOVERFLOW in the divider is wired to the correct port and works in this scenarios.

-Provide unit testing for commong multipler sizes, obvious byte boudnaries but also the sizes common in FPGA DSP primitives.
+Provide unit testing for common multipler sizes, obvious byte boundaries but also the sizes common in FPGA DSP primitives.